-In fall 2004, Wardenski received a Master of Music in Music Theory from Duquesne University in Pittsburgh.
-While there he studied music theory/musicianship under Robert Shankovich, and classical guitar under Thomas Kikta and Aaron Shearer, author of the “Learning the Classic Guitar” series.
-Wardenski completed his Ph.D. in Music Theory at The Catholic University of America in Washington, DC, where he studied music theory/musicianship under Steven Strunk, author of “Harmony” (New Grove Dictionary of Jazz), “Linear Intervallic Patterns in Jazz Repertory” and “Harmony of Early Bop: A Layered Approach.”
+In fall 2004, Wardenski earned a Master of Music in Music Theory from Duquesne University in Pittsburgh, Pa.
+While there he studied music theory/musicianship under Robert Shankovich, and classical guitar under Thomas Kikta and Aaron Shearer, author of the "Learning the Classic Guitar" series.
+Wardenski completed his Doctor of Philosophy in Music Theory at The Catholic University of America in Washington, D.C., where he studied music theory/musicianship under Steven Strunk, author of "Harmony" (New Grove Dictionary of Jazz), "Linear Intervallic Patterns in Jazz Repertory" and "Harmony of Early Bop: A Layered Approach."
 In addition to his work with Strunk, Wardenski studied music theory with Paul Taylor and Andrew Simpson, and classical guitar with Richard Miller.

-Wardenski is chair of Performing Arts, and is an associate professor of Music at Anne Arundel Community College.
-He teaches courses in music theory, sight singing and ear training, jazz harmony, jazz history and guitar.
-He is also the music director for the AACC Small Jazz Combo, as well as the AACC World Class Jazz series.
-Wardenski resides in Annapolis with his wife, soprano Tamara Tucker.
+Wardenski is chair of Performing Arts and an associate professor of music at Anne Arundel Community College.
+He teaches courses in music theory, composition, sight singing and ear training, jazz harmony, jazz history, and guitar.
+Wardenski is also the music director for the AACC Small Jazz Combo, as well as the AACC World Class Jazz series.
+He lives in Annapolis with his wife, soprano Tamara Tucker.

 Visit Wardenski's website: ianwardenski.com.